Are you known for organizing everything in sight? Do you live by a regimented to-do list? And are you currently considering which career path to take?

 Training and development specialists spend a lot of their time working with organizations to ensure their staff are up to date with the latest procedures and that they are fully trained to perform well on the job.

-They can be found working in-house with various teams or travelling to different companies to help with specific training issues.
-It’s a job that requires a lot of preparation and organization; especially if you hold a permanent role within a company.
+They can be found working in-house with various teams or traveling to different companies to help with specific training issues.
+It’s a job that requires a lot of preparation and organization, especially if you hold a permanent role within a company.

 You’ll need to prepare manuals and other paperwork, check employees’ work performance and then offer critical remarks to upper management, as well as carrying out quarterly or yearly appraisals.